SpiddyBoy/ignition-architecture-template/README.md

 	COMPOSE_PROJECT_NAME=<project-name>
 	```

-	If you are **NOT** using traefik, you can delete or comment out the following lines:
+	If you are using Traefik, uncomment the following lines in the `.env` file:

 	```sh
 	COMPOSE_PATH_SEPARATOR=: